 The same thing happened in reverse to this pretty crazy zombie short called Wyrmwood: Chronicles of the Dead.
 Even though gruesome zombie shorts are nothing new, this one stands out just because of its relentless pace and bizarre ending.

-This time the feature film came before the short, Wyrmwood: Road of the Dead (2014).
+This time the feature, Wyrmwood: Road of the Dead (2014), was made before the short.
 It’s described as Mad Max meets Dawn of the Dead and it’s just as ridiculous as it sounds.
 The short film was made afterward to hype a ten episode sequel series, but there haven’t been any updates since the short was released.

 Neill Blomkamp is another genre filmmaker who really knows a lot about the power of a good short.
 His big-budget sci-fi feature District 9 (2009) was based on a short film called Alive in Joburg (2006) and Chappie (2015) was based on a short film called Tetra Vaal (2004).
 These shorts have very little plot and they’re really more about establishing the look and feel of their future features.
 I loved District 9 but these shorts don’t do much for me.
 They’re less about the audience and more about testing VFX.